Ozone Therapy Safety: A Complete Guide to Risks, Side Effects, and Safe Practice

 • Active hemorrhage: Ozone’s effect on clotting factors makes it unsafe during active bleeding.

-• Ozone allergy: Rare but documented.
-Patients who develop hives, breathing difficulty, or anaphylactic symptoms after exposure should not continue.
+• Ozone allergy: Rare but documented; patients who react with hives or breathing difficulty should not continue.

-A properly run ozone therapy clinic should have:
+A properly run ozone therapy clinic should have the right equipment, qualified providers, and real screening.

-• Medical-grade ozone generator with precise concentration controls (not industrial ozone generators, which are designed for water treatment and cannot produce accurate medical concentrations)
+• Medical-grade ozone generator with precise concentration control (not industrial units built for water treatment, which cannot produce accurate medical concentrations)

 • Oxygen source: Medical-grade oxygen tank or concentrator (ozone must be generated from pure oxygen, never ambient air)